MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--people-and-communities-competency.md

 ### Level 100 - Initial

+You might recognize this one.
 Organizations at level 100 have done little to actively support the concepts around people and communities, relying on organic and traditional approaches.
-They may still have printed phone directories.
+They may still have printed phone directories or Excel spreadsheets (which, to be fair, can be surprisingly useful during IT incidents).
 There are no expectations within the company that personal profiles are completed or updated.
 Much of the important interaction between employees occurs with in-person meetings, chat, or hallways and often with no clear outcomes.

 **[Initial level](microsoft365-maturity-model--intro.md#level-100---initial)** characteristics include:

+#### 100 User Experience

+- No reliable way to find colleagues or understand who does what in the organization.
+- Communication is primarily through email, with "reply all" being the default approach.
+- Finding subject matter experts requires forwarding emails around until someone knows the answer.
+- No digital communities exist; connections happen by chance or through personal networks.

 #### 100 Culture

-- At this maturity level, many end users donÔÇÖt know much about their colleagues and are unclear on how they should engage with them or reach out for help with projects and activities; this is also reflected in the amount of untargeted communications.
+- At this maturity level, many end users donï¿½ï¿½ï¿½t know much about their colleagues and are unclear on how they should engage with them or reach out for help with projects and activities; this is also reflected in the amount of untargeted communications.
 - Team building is based on personal knowledge and has little scope.
 Many staff feel left out or under-utilized for their skillsets.
 Expertise in different locations is rarely leveraged.
 Insights and support are often a matter of luck or chance.
 - There is little reinforcement of organizational culture and vision.
 - Limited internal communities inhibit supportive colleague relationships beyond immediate co-workers.